FAQ

 This depends upon the type of learning difficulty and the response of the individual.
 Several programs can be successfully applied before the age of six.
 All are designed to be used by the age of eight.
 There are probably no upper limits on the usefulness of these programs.
 All have been successfully used with adults.

-No. We do not know all the causes of learning disabilities.
-Neuroscience is really in its infancy, and there are undoubtedly many conditions that interfere with learning that have not yet been discovered.
-Nevertheless, our programs can have a significant impact on many categories of disabilities, and more programs will be added as they become available.
+No. We do not know all the causes of learning difficulties.
+There are undoubtedly many conditions that interfere with learning that have not yet been discovered.
+Nevertheless, our programs can have a significant impact on many categories of learning barriers, and more programs will be added as they become available.

 How effective are these programs for children on medication?